ncsa/puppet-profile_lustre/README.md

 ### Reconfiguring LNet

-This profile includes a safeguard against accidently trying to reconfigure LNet in a production setting.
-There is a "trigger" file, `/etc/lnet.trigger` by default, that is created when Puppet configures LNet for the first time.
-Once it is present, Puppet will NOT try to reconfigure LNet even if changes are made to lnet.conf or lustre.conf.

-Additionally LNet should not be reconfigured when Lustre is mounted.
+This profile includes a safeguard against accidently trying to reconfigure LNet in a production setting when LNet is already configured and may be routing or supporting active Lustre mounts.
+Puppet creates a "trigger" file (`/etc/lnet.trigger` by default) when it (re)configures LNet.
+The system boot time is also recorded in this trigger file.
+Puppet will NOT try to reconfigure LNet (even if changes are made to lnet.conf or lustre.conf UNLESS the trigger file is removed or the actual system boot time is different than the system boot time in the trigger file.
+If Puppet determines that LNet should be (re)configured, it will necessarily first attempt to unmount Lustre and unconfigure LNet (unload Lustre kernel modules).

 In order to reconfigure LNet, an admin do something like:
 - take the node out of service